Sly-Ry/Just-Tech-News/README.md

 Two brackets will convert HTML characters to strings.
 For instance, "<" would become "&lt";
     Ex.
 Two brackets as {{ title }}.

+The express-session library allows us to connect to the back end.

+The connect-session-sequelize library automatically stores the sessions created by express-session into our database.